cmaliwal/cmaliwal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: As a remote contractor, I am currently working on a full-stack web development project using React, Node.js, and MongoDB.
+- 🔭 I’m currently working on: As a remote contractor, I am currently working as a Senior Full Stack Software Developer.
 The project involves designing and implementing new features, optimizing the codebase, and ensuring the scalability and performance of the application.

 - 🌱 I’m currently learning: I am always on the lookout for new technologies to learn and stay up-to-date with the latest developments in the software industry.
 Currently, I am learning more about cloud computing, serverless architecture, and containerization using technologies such as AWS, Docker, and Kubernetes.